mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Windows/FAQ/General/index.md

 ---

-### Are the amount of virtual hosts aliases limited?

-No, with MAMP PRO you can use as many hosts and aliases as you like.

 ---

 ### Where can I find the log files?

-Your log files are located in `/Applications/MAMP/logs`.
+Your log files are located in `C:\MAMP\logs`.
 You can access the various logs through the MAMP PRO interface.

 ---